Azure-Samples/MqttApplicationSamples/scenarios/getting_started/README.md

 ```

 ### Rust
-*The commands below assume you are in the MqttApplicationSamples/scenarios/getting_started directory.*s
+*The commands below assume you are in the MqttApplicationSamples/scenarios/getting_started directory.*
+*Assumes that we have cargo and rust installed as well.*

 To compile the sample run:
 ```bash